ra1fh/ggvtogpx/README.rst

 ``ggvtogpx`` supports ZIP compressed XML overlay files (version 5.0).
-The archive content can be listed with unzip to detect the verion 5.0 format.
+The archive content can be listed with unzip to detect the version 5.0 format.
 Specifically it contains the file geogrid50.xml:

 ::